top of page

 Each of these moments is a flare from the shadow saying: “I’m still here.”

 It’s easy to label these reactions as flaws - but they’re not.
 They’re invitations.
-They’re the body’s way of asking for integration.
+They’re the inner child’s way of asking for integration.
+The inner child communicates through the nervous system.

 Notice where it lives in your body.
 Is it heat in the chest?
 Tightness in the throat?

-Bring breath there.
+Bring focus there.
 Whisper, “I see the part of me that feels this.”

 That sentence alone can turn judgement into intimacy.